goldentroll/learn-javascript/project-javascript-e1-scope/README.md

 - Scope Pollution
 - Practice Good Scoping

-If you are not familier with them please download Learn JavaScript eBook at https://codingwithbasir.com/learn-javascript
+If you are not familiar with them please download Learn JavaScript eBook at https://codingwithbasir.com/learn-javascript

 ## Project Title: Color Picker